Saffron is a versatile spice with thousands of uses; it is a great culinary spice that is also used in herbal healing methods.

 Traditionally cultivated and harvested, original Saffron has an earthy and zesty flavor, and it’s been used as a culinary spice for ages.
 A small quantity of Saffron in various dishes enriches the taste of the food along with offering incredible health and beauty benefits.

-These long red strands emit a sweet floral scent and when used in the right proportion, enhances the flavor of any dish.
+These long red strands emit a sweet floral scent and when used in the right proportion, enhance the flavor of any dish.
 However, using them in excess also spoils the taste as the flavor becomes intensely bitter.

 That being so, if you want to experience the best of Saffron, you should know the best ways to make it so you can get the amazing Saffron benefits whilst maintaining its sweet aromatic flavor.

-However, the market is filled with impure Saffron, therefore, before you get familiar with the ways to consumer Saffron, get the most potent and pure Saffron that is lab-tested and complies with the international standards.
+However, the market is filled with impure Saffron, therefore, before you get familiar with the ways to consumer Saffron, get the most potent and Pure Kashmiri Saffron that is lab-tested and complies with the international standards.
 Also, powdered Saffron is not an ideal pick since it has a lot of fillers.

 Different ways to consume Saffron